danquan/PikaJong/README.md

 - The first line contains two integers $m, n$ ($m\le 11, n\le 20$) - number of rows and number of columns
 - The next $m$ lines, in each line there are $n$ integers:
     - Each one has value from $0$ to $32$
-    - Two cells have same number should have the same characters (The chosen character is followed by the order of tiles in `list_tiles.txt`)
+    - Two cells have same number should have the same character (The chosen character is followed by the order of tiles in `list_tiles.txt`)

 # Support